Toshiba considers spinning off its memory business

 The announcement by Toshiba follows news reports that the company was planning to split its semiconductor business.
 The company is considering selling a “partial stake” in its semiconductor business to Western Digital in the U.S., to raise funds for an impairment loss in its U.S. nuclear plant unit, reported Nikkei Asian Review.

-The company may sell about 20 percent stake in the memory business for up to US$2.65 billion, and may consider listing it, according to the newspaper.
+The company may sell about 20 percent stake in the memory business for up to $2.65 billion, and may consider listing it, according to the newspaper.

 Toshiba, which is still recovering from an accounting scandal, is focused on nonvolatile memory like 3D flash memory, having first entered the flash memory market in 1984.
 It also makes wireless memory cards and USB flash drives.